 When you open your inventory and visit the Health tab, as shown above, you can see every limb.
 If you’re hurt or have a broken limb, you’ll see it here.
 As a new player, it’s important to understand how healing each injury works.
 If a limb is red or slightly damaged, an AI-2 Medkit will heal that health bar up.
 However, other meds such as bandages are required for negative effects like Bloodloss.

 If a limb is black as the above screenshot shows for my left arm, it’s considered destroyed.
 This means it can only be healed with a CMS Kit or Surv12 Field Surgical Kit.
-These are much rarer to find so they’re quite valuable.
-Another option is to use Painkillers to temporarily combat the effect of destroyed limbs.
+These are less common to find so they’re quite valuable.
+However, if you don’t have them available, you can use Painkillers to temporarily fight that negative effect.

 Common meds for beginners that are often worth keeping in a secure container are below.
 Keep in mind, if it’s in your container, you won’t be able to hotkey it to your bar.
 This helps for pressing a number to heal quickly without needing to open your inventory.
 That’s why many Tarkov players always have their hotkey bar visible.